-Josephus wrote the most detailed accounts of the Herods, starting with the rise of Herod the Great’s father, and then installation of Herod as the defacto leader of the Jews and about his later posterity.
-No other ancient manuscript available today contains the same amount of details as his does.
+Josephus wrote the most detailed accounts of the Herods, starting with the rise of Herod the Great’s father, and then installation of Herod as the de facto leader of the Jews and about his later posterity.
+No other ancient manuscript available today contains the same amount of details as his.
 He dated the inception of Herod with this statement:

 The 184th Olympiad would traditionally date anywhere from 44/43 to 41/40 BC.
-However, the mentioning of Caius Domitius Calvinus and Caius Asinius Pollio, who were consuls together at Rome during the year of 40 BC only, strengthens Josephus command that Herod was installed at 40 BC.3
+However, the mentioning of Caius Domitius Calvinus and Caius Asinius Pollio, who were consuls together at Rome during the year of 40 BC only, strengthens Josephus command that Herod leadership began at 40 BC.3

-Josephus believed that the Romans and the Jews had two totally different concepts of measuring time and to rule out any uncertainty, he had to address both groups.
-He knew that the 40 BC installation date by Rome was not recognized by the Jewish people.
-It was common belief by the Jews that rulership only began with the death of their leader.
+Josephus believed that the Romans and the Jews had two different concepts of measuring time.
+To rule out any uncertainty, he had to address both groups.
+He knew that the Jewish people did not recognize the 40 BC installation date by Rome.
+It was a common belief by the Jews that rulership only began with the death of their leader.

-Either way, whether 37 years from the instalment of Herod by Rome at 40 BC or 34 years from the death of Antigonus at 37 BC, it would place Herods death at 3 BC.
-This forces historians to place Christ’s birth before 3 BC and not 2 BC or later stated by many ancient christian writers.
+Herod’s death calculates to 3 BC.
+Whether 37 years from the installment of Herod by Rome at 40 BC or 34 years from the death of Antigonus at 37 BC.
+This date forces historians to place Christ’s birth before 3 BC.
+Not 2 BC or later stated by many ancient christian writers.

-Josephus wrote clearly about the dynasty of the Herods, the length of time each one served, when and the important politics that surrounded their offices.
+Josephus wrote clearly about the dynasty of the Herods, the length of time each one served, and the critical politics that surrounded their offices.

-Philip’s 37 year reign then was from approximately 3 BC to 34 AD.
-This was understood from the following: “…Philip, Herod’s brother,8 departed this life, in the twentieth year of the reign of Tiberius”.9
+Philip’s 37-year reign then was from approximately 3 BC to 34 AD.
+The following supports this calculation: “…Philip, Herod’s brother,8 departed this life, in the twentieth year of the reign of Tiberius.”9

-The whole kingdom should naturally go to Agrippa’s son, Agrippa II, but was initially denied by the Emperor Claudius, due to Agrippa II’s young age.12 Agrippa II was later given the Tetrarchy of Philip and a bit more13 by Claudius, and his estate was minorly enlarged by Claudius’ successor Nero.14
+The whole kingdom should naturally go to Agrippa’s son, Agrippa II, but was initially denied by Emperor Claudius, due to Agrippa II’s young age.12 The Tetrarchy of Philip was later given to Agrippa II and a bit more13 by Claudius and then Claudius’ successor Nero slightly enlarged his estate.14

 Josephus was very scant on information concerning Herod the Tetrarch and Lysinias.
 He does not give any information on how they received their respective tetrarchies, nor does he make any reference to Lysinias as being a relative of the Herod family.

-Turning now to the ancient christian chronologies.
+We shall now turn to the ancient christian chronologies.
 They all demonstrate later dates on Herod the Great and the majority of his posterity.
-These chronologies will be graphed, documented and compared to Josephus and will attempt to answer the question, why are they different?
+A comparison between these and Josephus attempts to answer the question, why are they different?

-The first impression concerning the difference is an internal theological influence.
-Julius Africanus, Tertullian, Eusebius, Jerome and later the Chronicon Paschale represent historical chronologies heavily influenced by the interpretation of an ancient Biblical prophecy found in the Book of Daniel.
+Julius Africanus, Tertullian, Eusebius, Jerome, and later the Chronicon Paschale represent historical chronologies heavily influenced by the interpretation of an ancient Biblical prophecy found in the Book of Daniel.

-An important exception is the Venerable Bede, the great 8th century chronographer and his portrait is covered in detail later on in this article.
+A notable exception is the Venerable Bede, the 8th-century chronographer.
+His portrait is covered later on in this article.

 Daniel was a Jewish prophet that lived around the 6th century BC.
 He had a dream about the future of Israel.
-God spoke to him and concluded that 70 weeks were required for the restoration of Israel to everlasting righteousness.15 The term 70 weeks is controversial and a ubiquitous meaning in scholarly, orthodox, or fundamentalist camps has never been established.
+God spoke to him and concluded the requirement of 70 weeks for the restoration of Israel to everlasting righteousness.15 The term 70 weeks is controversial, and a ubiquitous meaning in scholarly, orthodox, or fundamentalist camps has never occurred.

 The ancient chronographers came up with various numbers to figure out the 70 weeks.
-Some calculated 475, while others have 483 or 490 years, depending on how they interpreted the vision.
-Whatever number they used became a basis for their calendar system.
-This influence can often be found in the various dating systems: whether the birth of Christ, the passion of Christ, the destruction of Jerusalem, or combination of these.
+Some have calculated 70 weeks meant 475 years, while others have 483 or 490, depending on how they interpreted the vision.
+Whatever number they used became their basis and influenced how they organized their dating system.

-Many documents relating to historic events between 521 BC to 70 AD owe its existence to this.
+Many documents relating to historical events between 521 BC to 70 AD owe its existence to this.

 Tertullian stretched some historical facts to make it work.
-For example his dating the first year of office for Darius the Great was dated at 437 BC rather than the recognized 521 BC.
+For example, He dated Darius the Great first office at 437 BC rather than the recognized 521 BC.

 From their concern on correlating this dream with actual timed events, one can find ancient publications highly focused on identifying the actual dates of the Herods with the life of Christ.